Amazon’s Ultimatum to City of East Palo Alto: Change the Rules or We Walk

 Scott, another East Palo Alto local, expressed his feeling that the process was moving too quickly and a better plan could’ve been drafted.

-Another local the Observer talked to expressed their feelings that Amazon is unfairly trying to move in.
+Another local the Observer talked to expressed her feelings that Amazon is unfairly trying to move in.

 Kyra Brown, an activist and organizer in the community who is especially passionate about displacement and gentrification in East Palo Alto, views this as tech bullying and a part of a much larger problem referred to as the #TechTakeover.